30+ Reasons to Be Thankful This Thanksgiving

 Thanksgiving is a time for families, and while having so many different personalities in one place can be challenging, there’s always an upside: the laughter of babies and toddlers.
 It’s genuine, comes straight from the gut, and happens at the best times (like when Grandpa accidentally belches).
 Enjoy every tinkling note!

-You can always create the laughter yourself with these hilarious short jokes.
+You can always trigger the giggles yourself with these funny jokes to make anyone laugh.

 There are people who love cooking, and then there are people who love to appreciate other people cooking—and there’s no shame in that!
 Many restaurants and patios are packed on Thanksgiving, with people who still want to enjoy a special meal but would rather not deal with all the pressure and dishes of hosting at home.
 Let’s all take a minute to be grateful for the servers, hosts, managers, cooks, chefs, bussers, and other workers who make it all possible—particularly during the pandemic.